WardLT/applied-ai-for-materials/molecular-property-prediction/message-passing-networks/assignment/assignment.md

 Repeat the "train then output representation" process with networks that have 1 and 2 message passing layers:

 - Make a scatter plot of the atomic features from all three models.
 What are the clusters?
 Why do they blur with more message passing layers?

+*Hint*: Simply plot the second feature against the first.

 ## Question 3: Training a network for real